Shoulder and elbow sports injuries and trauma

 Chronic sporting injuries are the result of long-term overuse of a joint or group of muscles, leading to progressive damage over time.

-How are sports injuries and trauma diagnosed?
+Sports injuries and trauma

 To diagnose sports injuries and trauma, your consultant will carry out a physical examination during which you may be asked to move your shoulder, elbow, wrist or fingers in a variety of ways while the they apply pressure to the affected area.
 An X-ray or other types of imaging tests may be used to check for broken bones or joint damage, and an MRI or ultrasound scan may be requested to identify injured ligaments and tendons.
 A CT scan may be used in some cases to provide more detail.